Support Us On Patreon

 Guiana Space Centre, French Guiana

-Soyuz Launch Complex has witnessed the launch of 26 rockets, including 26 orbital launch attempts.
-While Guiana Space Centre, French Guiana, has been the site for 331 rocket launches.
+The Soyuz Launch Complex launch pad has hosted 26 rocket launches, including 26 orbital launch attempts.
+The Guiana Space Centre, French Guiana launch site has been the location for 333 total rocket launches.

 The Guiana Space Centre is a European spaceport to the northwest of Kourou in French Guiana, a region of France in South America.
 Kourou is located at a latitude of 5°.
 In operation since 1968, it is a suitable location for a spaceport because of its equatorial location and open sea to the east.